bvaughn/js-search/README.md

-# Search: client-side search library

 [Installation](#installation) |
 [Overview](#overview) |
 [Tokenization](#tokenization) |
 [Stemming](#stemming) |
 [Stop Words](#stop-words) |
 [TF-IDF ranking](#tf-idf-ranking)

+# Js Search: client-side search library

 Js Search enables efficient client-side searches of JavaScript and JSON objects.
 It is ES5 compatible and does not require jQuery or any other third-party libraries.